peterloes/SmartAnimalTraps/README.md

 --> Protection against misuse!!!
 Dear follower, please contact me via email to get more information about the used wireless radio module.

-## 2_RadioModule_V2.0_&_ElectronicsServo
+## 2_radiomodule_V2.0_&_electronicsServo
-- Radio Module
+- Radio module
-- Electronics Radio Module V2.0
+- Electronics radio module V2.0
 - No light barries
-- Servomotor and Shutter is adjusted to the end positions.
+- Servomotor and shutter is adjusted to the end positions.

 !!!
 Electronics Radio Module V??? in process DD.06.2022